rancher/rancher-docs/docs/pages-for-subheaders/helm-charts-in-rancher.md

 ### Prerelease Versions

-A version is considered to be a prerelease if it adheres to [the specification](https://semver.org/#spec-item-9) defined by [Semantic Versioning 2.0.0](https://semver.org/).
+Prereleases adhere to [the specification](https://semver.org/#spec-item-9) defined by [Semantic Versioning 2.0.0](https://semver.org/).
 For example, a Helm chart with a version of `0.1.3-dev.12ab4f` is considered a prerelease.
 Prerelease versions are not displayed by default and must be configured to do so.

-To display prerelease versions, follow these steps:
+To display prerelease versions:

 1. Click on your user avatar in the upper right corner.
 1. Click **Preferences**.